rrutt/cb-bread/README.md

 **_Added in Release 1.2.0_**: The application allows purging the documents displayed on the current results page from a view query, as filtered by the optional **Doc Filter** JavaScript expression.

+**_Release 1.2.5_**: Has been tested on Windows 7 and Windows 10 using Node.js version 8 and the pre-compiled binary for the Couchbase NPM module.
+This release has also been tested on Windows using Node.js version 10.10.0 with a Visual Studio compiler environment installed.

 ### Screen Shots

 Bucket List: